 - Urethral obstruction – a growth or other obstruction in the urethral tube

 Urinary incontinence is most frequent in dogs weighing over 40 pounds.
 Weimaraners are one of the breeds that are prone to dog incontinence.

-Frequently mistaken for dog submissive urination, canine incontinence is not a behavioral problem, and it needs to be addressed, medically.
+Frequently mistaken for submissive urination, canine incontinence is not a behavioral problem, and it needs to be addressed medically.

-Older spayed females often lose muscle tone, due to female hormones dropping.
-Your vet can help you with this, as there is medication that can help.
+Older spayed females often lose muscle tone, due to fewer female hormones.
+Your vet can help you with this, as there is medication that she can prescribe.